eloi1201/CTF/HITB-XCTF_2018/MISC-BOOM.md

 .
 0xfffffa8001d74060:vmtoolsd.exe                    2632   2532      6    198 2018-04-04 15:30:26 UTC+0000
 ```

 Powershell script was embeded in the "Everything.exe".
-As this question description, the malicious downloader URL was the reason of this case.
+Following this question description, the malicious downloader URL was the cause of this case.

 ```
 root@kali:~/Desktop/xctf# volatility -f BOOM-6452e9b9.vmem --profile Win7SP1x64 procdump -p 3764 -D ./